perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 a module that gives mod\_perl 1.0 developers an API for Digest authentication that is very similar to the Basic API that mod\_perl natively supports.
-The one lingering problem is probably not surprisingâMicrosoft Internet Explorer.
+The one lingering problem is probably not surprising—Microsoft Internet Explorer.
 As it turns out, using the Digest scheme with MSIE requires a fully RFC-compliant Digest implementation, and Apache::AuthDigest was patterned after Apache 1.3's `mod_digest.c`, which is sufficient for most browsers but not MSIE.